nafizjiwa/REACT-Router/README.md

               The object is a key: value pair
               Query Parameter Name: Query Parameter "Value"
             }
-      // use createSearchParams it akes an object --> transforms to query string (form order=ASC) const searchQueryString = createSearchParams(searchQueryParams);
+      // use createSearchParams it takes an object --> transforms to query string (form order=ASC) const searchQueryString = createSearchParams(searchQueryParams);
       //Then call navigate:
       //Pass in object with